alajahroberts/alajahroberts.github.io/projects/runtime/README.md

   **FIND:** `TODO 5: part 2` in the `update` function

-  **CODE:** Now, write code in `update` that animates the buildings so that they move towards Halle.
+  **CODE:** Now, write0 code in `update` that animates the buildings so that they move towards Halle.
 We already know how to move the `tree`, so moving the buildings won't be too hard!

   However, our `buildings` Array contains the building objects that we want to move.
 This means that **Iteration** is required!